 ALL your characters’ names when you introduce them the first time.

-You might capitalize vital props that might return later (she puts the KNIFE in her purse) so the reader won’t miss it.
+You might capitalize on vital props that might return later (she puts the KNIFE in her purse) so the reader won’t miss it.

-You might also want to capitalize huge, life-altering plot twists to make sure the reader pays close attention and understands the enormity of this event.
+You might also want to capitalize on huge, life-altering plot twists to make sure the reader pays close attention and understands the enormity of this event.
 For example, “he POINTS THE GUN AND FIRES, KILLING YVONNE.”